FH-Tutorials/wsdl_example/README.md

 ## Notes

 This example only works till Java 8 "out of the box".
-For higher versions the JAXB API library need to be added manually to the build path.
+For higher versions the JAXB API library needs to be added manually to the build path.